ibm-cloud-docs/vpc/s390x-vsi-images.md

 ### IBM Hyper Protect Container Runtime image
 {: #hyper-protect-runtime}

 You can now choose IBM Hyper Protect as the operating system for the virtual server instance.
-On the create virtual server page, under **Confidential computing**, click the **Run your workload with an OS and a profile protected by Secure Execution** toggle to enable secure execution.
+On the create virtual server page, under **Confidential computing**, click the **Run your workload with an OS and a profile protected by Secure Execution** toggle, to activate support for secure execution images.
 Then, in the Operating system field, "IBM Hyper Protect" operating system and the "hyper-protect-container-runtime" image must be selected to create an IBM Cloud Hyper Protect Virtual Server for {{site.data.keyword.vpc_short}} instance.
 For more information, see [Confidential computing with LinuxONE](/docs/vpc?topic=vpc-about-se).

 You can choose a profile based on your requirements.
 You can choose from balanced, compute, and memory secure execution enabled profiles.
 For more information, see [s390x instance profiles](/docs/vpc?topic=vpc-vs-profiles).
 Ensure that you select a secure execution enabled profile (for example, bz2e-1x4) when you enable the **Run your workload with an OS and a profile protected by Secure Execution** toggle.
 Selecting any profile that is not secure execution enabled will cause the provisioning of the virtual instance to fail.